canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/maas-kvm-pod/maas-kvm-pod.md

 A user can allocate the needed resources manually (using the MAAS UI or CLI) or dynamically (using Juju or the MAAS API).
 That is, machines can be allocated "just in time", based on CPU, RAM, and storage constraints of a specific workload.

 MAAS 2.2 supports two types of pods, (1) Physical systems with Intel RSD and (2) Virtual Machines with KVM (using the virsh interface).
-Since we want to explore how to better utilize existing hardware, let’s build a test environment with KVM pods.
+Since we want to explore how to better utilise existing hardware, let’s build a test environment with KVM pods.

 ### Requirements